Tuesday, January 24, 2012

 Gary is a popular country music singer that lives not too far from me here in central Texas.

-I've been to his home and I gotta tell ya, for all his fame and celebrity, he ain't stuck up at all. ;) If you'd like to see the photo I took this from, visit his website at www.garypnunn.com.
+If you'd like to see the photo I took this from, visit his website at www.garypnunn.com.
 You can even enjoy some of his music whilst you're there.
 And if you're anywhere near central Texas be sure to check out his schedule of upcoming performances.

 If you'd like to have me do your portrait in this syle, email me at: khwitmer@juno.com